RoundSalmon4/AppVerifierBG/README.md

 # AppVerifier BG

 Verify installed apps against shared signature hashes, the internal database, or a user-created database.
+This fork extends the original AppVerifier — still does everything the original does, plus the features below.

 <div align="center">